rwebber/TT_Isadora_Machine-Learning-Example/readme.md

-# TT Isadora ML example
+# TT Isadora ML Example

 This example file offers users a quick and easy way to collect numeric data bundles and create a Machine Learning trained model from the sample data, that can be used to classify additional data bundles in future Isadora scenes.